How to Get a Business Loan without Collateral

 What is collateral?

-Collateral is any asset that lenders can take as repayment if you default on your loan.
-Personal loan collateral might include your car, your giant diamond ring, or even your home.
+Collateral is any asset lenders can take as repayment if you default on your loan.
+For example, personal loan collateral might include your car, your giant diamond ring, or even your home.
 But business loan collateral is more likely to be equipment, inventory, or even land or buildings.
-Basically, lenders use collateral as a measure of security against the risk that you won’t be able to repay your borrowed money.
+Basically, lenders use collateral as a security measure against the risk that you won’t be able to repay your borrowed money.
 That’s why any loan with collateral is also called a secured loan.
 Traditional financial institutions choose secured loans because they are a safer bet.

 What is an unsecured loan?

 So if there are secured loans, that begs the question: Do unsecured loans exist?
 They do!
 And sure enough, an unsecured loan is simply a loan that doesn’t require collateral.
 But the name is a little misleading.
 It may sound like you’re getting a loan without any threat of losing anything if you default, but that’s not really the case.
 Most unsecured loans are protected by a personal guarantee or a blanket UCC lien.
 Not sure what these are?
 Don’t worry; we’ve got answers.

 A personal guarantee means that should your business default on the loan, you, as a business owner, are personally responsible for repayment.
 So the lender could take your car or other personal property if you don’t pay back the loan.